MBashford/pylicator/README.md

 listen_port | the port pylicator will listen on for incoming SNMP traps, default is port 162. log_path | path to the pylicator log file or directory, the directory must already exist.
 If no file name is specified the default name `pylicator.log` will be used.
 Leaving this seting blank will cause logs to be written in the pylicator root directory. log_data_path | path to the pylicator trap logs file or directory, the directory must already exist.
 If no file name is specified the default name `pylicator-data.log` will be used.
 Leaving this setting blank will cause trap logs to be written in the pylicator root directory.
-If this is set to the same value as log_path, both logs and traps will be written to one file. log_traps | if pylicator will attempt to parse and log the contents of recieved traps using the included naive asn1 decoder. log_bytes | if the recived traps will be logged as bytes in addition to the parsed contents.
+If this is set to the same value as log_path, both logs and traps will be written to one file. log_traps | if pylicator will attempt to parse and log the contents of recieved traps using the included naive asn1 decoder.
+Only contents of SNMPv1 and SNMPv2c traps will be parsed. log_bytes | if the recived traps will be logged as bytes in addition to the parsed contents.
 Requires trap logging to be enabled. spoof_src* | determines the source address to use on forwarded packets.
 True: use ip received with traps, False: use pylicator host ip